Mofahdi/VASP_2_Wannier90/README.md

 The method I implemented to install pymatgen is through running the following in the command line:<br />
 <code> conda install -c conda-forge pymatgen </code>

-please use this link for the instructions on how to install pymatgen for more information on how to install pymatgen with the source code, please refer to this [link](https://github.com/materialsproject/pymatgen).</dd>
+for more information on how to install pymatgen with the source code, please refer to this [link](https://github.com/materialsproject/pymatgen).</dd>
 </dt>